SwiftSeal/parallel_augustus/README.md

-# Efficiently running Augustus in multi-core environments
+# Efficiently run Augustus in multi-core environments
 `parallel_augustus` cuts the input genome in chunks to feed to Augustus.
 The number of chunks and Augustus processes launched in parallel are configurable.

 # Installation